 It has long been recognised by force-feeders that, in addition to genetics, the provenance of the birds influences whether they are of the 'calm' or 'nervous' type.
 Laborde and Voisin (2013) carried out extensive questionnaire and telephone surveys of force-feeders and duck farmers, to explore aspects of husbandry and practice prior to force-feeding that may affect the birds' behaviours during force-feeding.
 Producers were divided into two groups, those that produced 'nervous' and those that produced 'calm' birds.
-Behavioural group did not affect production statistics such as mortality or liver weight; effects were largely such that force-feeding from the gavage tube, causing wounds to conspecifics and the force-feeder, making the procedure last longer and increasing the mental and physical strain on the force-feeder.
+Behavioural group did not affect production statistics such as mortality or liver weight; effects were largely such that force-feeding was more difficult with 'nervous' groups.
+Birds were described as agitated, retreating from the gavage tube, causing wounds to conspecifics and the force-feeder, making the procedure last longer and increasing the mental and physical strain on the force-feeder.